zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-oml-notebooks/adw-oml-notebooks.md

 -   Learn how to share notebooks
 -   Learn how to create and run SQL scripts

-### Required Artifacts
+### Lab Prerequisites

 -   This lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Public Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-### Lab Prerequisites

--   This lab assumes you have completed the **Login to Oracle Cloud** and **Provision ADB** labs seen in the menu on the right.
+-   This lab assumes you have completed the **Login to Oracle Cloud** and **Getting Started** labs seen in the menu on the right.

 ## STEP 1: Creating OML Users

 The first step is to create two new users.

-1. If you are not logged in to Oracle Cloud Console, login and select Autonomous Data Warehouse from the hamburger menu and navigate into your ADW Finance Mart instance.
+1. If you are not logged in to Oracle Cloud Console, log in and select Autonomous Data Warehouse from the hamburger menu and navigate into your ADW Finance Mart instance.

     ![](images/step1.1-LabGuide1-39fb4a5b.png " ")

     ![](images/step1.1-adb.png " ")

-2. In the details page for your Autonomous Data Warehouse database, click on **Service Console**.
+2. In the details page for your Autonomous Data Warehouse database, click **Service Console**.

     ![](./images/Picture700-1.png " ")